 Did the Council of Trent create the Latin Mass?

-By the 1500s, the Roman Rite — with its Canon dating to the fourth century, its calendar built up over a thousand years, its propers, its rubrics, its ceremonies — had been celebrated essentially intact for many generations across the Latin West.
-Local diocesan variations had multiplied.
-Some were innocent regional customs; others had introduced abuses.
-The Council of Trent (1545–1563) called for a careful pruning of these accretions and a return to the Roman use as it had been.
+By the sixteenth century the Roman Rite — with its Canon already witnessed in St. Ambrose around the year 390, its calendar built up over a millennium, its propers and ceremonies — had been prayed essentially intact for many generations across the Latin West.
+Local diocesan variants had multiplied; some were innocent customs, some carried real abuses.
+Trent (1545–1563) called for a careful pruning and a return to the Roman use as it had been, and delegated the work to the Pope.

 Read the full article: The Mass of the Ages